-4.3 Strengthen cross-border cooperation and interagency communication

-- (1) The NPA will continue to promote the International through such Police Cooperation platforms Memorandum of Understanding (MOU) and the network police liaison officers abroad to strengthen international law enforcement cooperation.
+- 4.3 Strengthen cross-border cooperation and interagency communication - (1) The NPA will continue to promote the International Cooperation through Police platforms such as Memorandum of Understanding (MOU) and the network officers abroad of police liaison to strengthen international law enforcement cooperation.
 It also exchanges crime information with the police or civilian groups in the host countries and communicates on the investigation and prevention of cross-border human trafficking cases. - (2) The NPA will continue to instruct police agencies to use the "third-party policing" strategy to maintain close interagency communication with local labor and social administration agencies to actively identify sources of crime through joint investigation and advocacy efforts.